Interfaces#

 higher value of a loss always implies worse performance.
 Don’t bother to specify it in the subclasses.

-- forward(mb: IMiniBatch) MiniBatchFloats | FloatScalarTensor #
+- forward(mb: IMiniBatch) MiniBatchFloats | FloatScalarTensor#

 Calling of this method is delegated to

-method already, and the loops pass it on to various losses to calculate the loss value, which must be a float scalar tensor.
+TrainLoopat its construction time.
+Thembargument must have been through the user_model’sforwardmethod already, and the loops pass it on to various losses to calculate the loss value, which must be a float scalar tensor.
 And then the losses will be reweighted and summed together for a backward autodiff pass.- Parameters:

 mb (IMiniBatch) – the mini-batch of data which have been processed by user_model.